…for our free triage service

-…or if that’s not feasible, at least not without some help from us, book a call on the ‘Books’ icon on the RH side of this page.
+…or if that’s not going to be feasible for you, at least not without some help from one of our volunteers, then book a call on the ‘Books’ icon on the RH side of this page.

-Make sure you click submit at the end of the form.
-Please correct any flagged up errors before you close this page.
-You will receive a message via email saying you have successfully submitted the form if you have filled it all in.
+Make sure you click SUBMIT at the end of the form.
+Please correct any flagged up errors before you close this page – some boxes are mandatory.
+You will see a message telling you that you’ve successfully submitted the form, if you have filled it all in and the internet is functioning!

-Although we do offer a free phone service, Mondays to Thursdays, it’s intended for people who haven’t the ability to put the problem down on paper.
-We prefer the referral on our form, because of the risk that some members of the public might treat phoning us as a free source of info about things we’re not experts in, or just someone to talk to – and then, the public’s donations wouldn’t be enough to make what we need to concentrate upon, viable and sustainable, in the longer term.
+Although we do offer a free phone service, Mondays to Thursdays, it’s really intended for people who haven’t the technical or cognitive ability to put the problem down on paper/email/our form.
+We prefer the referral to come in on our form, because of the risk that some members of the public might treat phoning us as a free source of info about things we’re simply not experts in, or just someone to talk to – and then, the public’s donations wouldn’t be enough to make the kind of advice that we need to concentrate upon, viable and sustainable, in the longer term.
+It’s like not calling 999 when you really need a plumber!

-Secondly, not all our services are FREE even when we do get a person to fill in the form: most people end up in our low cost chargeable category, although we will always find out enough to make that decision, for free.
-We would not want to increase the cost that would eventually have to be invoiced to clients, on the basis of a first phonecall lasting for a very long time, for want of thinking it through in advance.
+Secondly, not all our services are FREE, even when we do get a person to fill in the form: most people end up in our low cost chargeable category, although we will always find out enough from them to make that decision, for free, via our triage service.
+We would not want to increase the costs that would eventually have to be invoiced to all our clients, on the basis of a first phonecall, lasting for a very long time, for want of just thinking it through, in advance.
+So please do help us to help you and as many other people as possible, by thinking about it all first, and considering what you’d do if told it was going to be chargeable advice.

 Lastly, publicly funded Health and Social care services do not have absolute duties to do anything, so the fact that you may be struggling to get (or keep) what you think is necessary, or whatever it is you think that they should be doing, is not necessarily a legal problem.
 It’s only if they’ve behaved irrationally, illegally, unfairly or ignored someone altogether, for an unjustifiable reason, that you might have a legal problem that we can help on.